 Eligible U.S. paid employees participate in a defined contribution retirement plan.
 CI matches employee contributions up to 6% of basic salary.
-Contributions made by CI during the years ended June 30, 2019 and 2018, amounted to \$1,942,000 and \$1,844,000, respectively.
+Contributions made by CI during the years ended June 30, 2020 and 2019, amounted to \$2,037,000 and \$1,942,000, respectively.

 CI has established an International Retirement Savings Plan (IRSP) for in-country staff working in CI's field offices.
 CI adopted the IRSP with an effective participation date of January 1, 2001.
 In accordance with the IRSP, CI makes annual contributions of 3% of each eligible staff person's annual salary.
-Contributions for the years ended June 30, 2019 and 2018, were \$237,000 and \$218,000, respectively.
-As of June 30, 2019 and 2018, CI's accumulated liability was \$1,322,000 and \$1,219,000, respectively, which is included in accrued salaries, vacation and employee benefits in the accompanying consolidated balance sheets.
-An independently managed investment fund accumulating vested and non-vested CI contributions is included within investments in the accompanying consolidated balance sheets.
+Contributions for the years ended June 30, 2020 and 2019, were \$204,000 and \$237,000, respectively.

+During the fiscal year ended June 30, 2020, CI transferred the plan assets previously maintained and administered by CI to the employees' individually held and personally-managed investment accounts in order to offer the employees more investment choices.
+As a result, CI's accumulated liability for this retirement plan amounted to \$0 and \$1,322,000, as of June 30, 2020 and 2019, included in accrued salaries, vacation and employee benefits in the accompanying consolidated balance sheets.

 CI's Board of Directors has established a Section 457(b) supplemental employee retirement plan (the Plan).
 Under the terms of the Plan, eligible employees elect to deposit a percentage of their compensation into the Plan, subject to IRS limits.
 Employee deposits and accumulations are accounted for as an asset and offsetting liability on CI's balance sheets until they are distributed to the participants.
-The amount of deposits and related accumulations were \$69,000 and \$48,000 at June 30, 2019 and 2018, respectively.
+The amount of deposits and related accumulations were \$100,000 and \$69,000 at June 30, 2020 and 2019, respectively.